 Credit Builder Loans: Boosting Your Credit With Debt

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-However, with a credit builder loan, you don’t actually receive your funds right away.
-Instead, the lender sets the funds aside into an escrow account or a restricted savings account, like for a certificate of deposit (CD).
+However, with a credit builder loan, you typically don’t receive your funds right away.
+Instead, the lender sets the funds aside into an escrow account or a restricted savings account, like a certificate of deposit (CD).

-With a credit builder loan, there’s no guarantee your credit score will rise a great amount, but loan payments are generally reported to all three major credit bureaus and on-time payments may help improve it.
+With a credit builder loan, there’s no guarantee that your credit score will rise a great amount, but loan payments are generally reported to all three major credit bureaus and on-time payments may help improve it.

 You should expect to pay interest on a credit builder loan.
 However, the loans are generally less expensive than installment loans for bad credit borrowers.